Dads and Partners have a role in breastfeeding, too.

 Get help.
 There are many support people available for hire that can help you with household chores and/or basic breastfeeding support in your home.

 Know who to call with breastfeeding and pumping questions.
 Find out if your hospital has a breastfeeding help line or support group.
-There may be mom-to-mom support groups available locally
+There may be peer-to-peer support groups available locally

 Getting Close with Your Baby